roym5252/sample-jetpack-compose-android-app/README.md

 - Works across phone and tablet.
 - Any assumptions, notes, instructions or improvement suggestions added to your README
 - We assess coding choices, how you've approaced the task and factors like accessibility, performance and security.
-- We do not expect you to spend more than 3 hours on this